mam-dev/awesome-tech-talks/README.md

   Scott Hanselman shows how to achieve more in the time you have, by prioritizing the right things, and doing less busy work with no value.
 * [Generating a Culture of Doc](https://youtu.be/v41nPTpXnHQ) [33 min, Write the Docs 2013] – Leah Cutter describes ways to encourage engineers to do the ‘write thing’.
+* [The Etymology of Programming](https://www.youtube.com/watch?v=2KTK2qD4-gs) [24 min, JSConf EU 2018] – Brittany Storoz on the exclusionary use of slang and jargon, and etymologies of some terms.
+Useful to anyone communicating technology.

 ## Agile / Team / Management